-Born in Glasgow, Scotland, Russell developed in the Dundee United FC Academy before making his professional debut for the top-flight Scottish Premiership club in May 2007 at age 17.
-He spent most of the following two seasons on loan at Scottish side Forfar Athletic, recording eight total goals, and marked his first career Dundee United start with a successful penalty kick in a 2009 Scottish FA Cup win over East Sterlingshire.
+He spent most of his first two seasons on loan at Scottish side Forfar Athletic, recording eight total goals, and marked his first career Dundee United start with a successful penalty kick in a 2009 Scottish FA Cup win over East Stirlingshire.

 After being loaned to Raith Rovers in 2009-10, Russell enjoyed a breakout year at Dundee United with nine goals as the Tangerines finished fourth in the Scottish Premier League.
 He added 14 more goals in all competitions during the 2011-12 campaign to pace another fourth-place finish, also scoring in a UEFA Europa League qualifier.
 Russell’s final season at Dundee United saw him produce a team-best 20 goals in 38 competitive appearances, including five in the club’s run to the Scottish FA Cup semifinals.

-With Sporting KC: Russell made his return to the Scotland setup on June 2, 2018, starting and playing 90 minutes in a 1-0 friendly defeat to Mexico at the hallowed Estadio Azteca in Mexico City.
+2018: Russell made his return to the Scotland setup on June 2, starting and playing 90 minutes in a 1-0 friendly defeat to Mexico at the hallowed Estadio Azteca in Mexico City.
 On Sept.
 7, 2018, he came off the bench for a 22-minute cameo in a 4-0 friendly defeat to world No. 2-ranked Belgium at Hampden Park in Glasgow.
 On Sept.
 10, 2018, Russell started and played 70 minutes as Scotland defeated Albania 2-0 to make a winning start to their 2018-19 UEFA Nations League campaign.
 Started and played 67 minutes as Scotland fell 2-1 at Israel in the UEFA Nations League on Oct.
-11. Played 17 minutes as a second-half substitute as Scotland earned a 4-0 road win over Albania in the UEFA Nations League.
+11. Played 17 minutes as a second-half substitute as Scotland earned a 4-0 road win over Albania in the UEFA Nations League on Nov.
+17.